apache/echarts-doc/en/tutorial/basic-concepts-overview.md

 # ECharts Basic Concepts Overview

-This chapter describes some of the common concepts and terms of Apache ECharts (incubating)<sup>TM</sup>.
+This chapter describes some of the common concepts and terms of Apache ECharts<sup>TM</sup>.

 ## ECharts instance